node-xyz/node-xyz.github.io/_pages/getting.started.md

 ![Overall structure of XYZ](https://raw.githubusercontent.com/node-xyz/xyz-core/master/media/mw.png)

+> Bad news is that there are a few more middlewares inside a xyz system.
+But you don't need to know about them now :)).

 ### Middleware Stacks

-Middlewares are implemented using the GenericMiddlewareHandler Class in XYZ. this class will register an array of functions and passes an object (aka. parameters) through this array of middlewares.
+Middlewares are implemented using the [GenericMiddlewareHandler](/apidoc/generic.middleware.handler.html) Class in XYZ. this class will register an array of functions and passes an object (aka. parameters) through this array of middlewares.

 ```
 MiddlewareStack : [Function, Function, Function, ... , Function]